Press to Meco: 2018–2020: Here's to the Fatigue and departure of Roffey

-2021–2022: Third album, return to live shows and disbandment
+2021–2023: Third album, return to live shows and disbandment

 After weeks of teasing new music, in February the band announced their third album, Transmute, set for release on 11 June 2021; sharing lead single, "Another Day" alongside the announcement.
 The second single, "Smouldering Sticks" followed a month later, but in April the band announced a delay to the album, rescheduling its release to 20 August 2021.
 Upon its eventual release, Transmute was met with positive critical response, including another 4K review from Kerrang! magazine, while also performing well commercially, peaking at number 26 on the UK Independent Albums chart and at number four on the UK Rock & Metal Albums chart.
 In October the band toured across the UK in support of Vukovi, marking their first live shows since the beginning of the COVID-19 pandemic.
-They later concluded the year by playing Reading Rising and 80 Trees, a combined event organised by 2000 Trees and ArcTanGent.
+They later concluded the year by playing Reading Rising and 80 Trees, a combined event organised by 2000trees and ArcTanGent.

-Beginning 2022 by playing The Black Prince in Northampton as part of Independent Venue Week, the band continued into the summer with festival slots at the likes of Portals festival and Radar festival in Guildford, while returning to Reading Rising and 2000 Trees in May and July respectively.
+Beginning 2022 by playing The Black Prince in Northampton as part of Independent Venue Week, the band continued into the summer with festival slots at the likes of Portals festival and Radar festival in Guildford, while returning to Reading Rising and 2000trees in May and July respectively.
 On 9 December, the band released a statement announcing their break up.
 The statement read, "To everyone who's supported us and everyone who connected with our music, from the bottom of our hearts, thank you.
 It's been a wild ride and we're truly grateful to have been on such a journey with you all.
 We're still best friends.
 We're all still making music.
 It's just time to bring Press to MECO to an end."
+On Wednesday 5 July 2023, the band played their final show at 2000trees festival.